 Acquiring funding may be the biggest challenge you'll face when starting a food truck business.
-The first goal should be to put together a solid business plan.
-You should also make sure to have good personal and business credit, as this will increase your chances of receiving a business loan.
+Your first goal should be to put together a solid business plan.
+You should also have good personal and business credit, as this will increase your chances of receiving a business loan.

 - Talk with someone who already owns a food truck and negotiate a lease or rental agreement.